Getting and Staying Here

 Our weather station and Extreme Mount Washington museum are housed inside the Mt.
 Washington State Park Sherman Adams Visitor Center, which is located on the summit of Mount Washington, New Hampshire.

 The summit is accessible seasonally by car (via the Mt.
-Washington Auto Road), train (via the Mt.
-Washington Cog Railway), and foot (via several hiking trails).
+Washington Auto Road) and foot (via several hiking trails).

 Mt.
-Washington State Park, and thus our facilities, are open whenever the Auto Road and Cog Railway are open, which is generally mid-May through mid-October.
+Washington State Park, and thus our facilities, are open whenever the Auto Road is open, which is generally mid-May through mid-October.

 Access by Car: Mt.
 Washington Auto Road